j-towns/vdvae-jax/README.md

 python train.py --hps ffhq1024
 ```

+# TODOs
+- Implement support for 5 bit images which was used in the paper's FFHQ-256 experiments.

 # Known differences from the orignal
  - Instead of using the PyTorch default layer initializers we use
    the Flax defaults.